3cqs-coder/SymBot/docs/README.md

 #### Can I run SymBot on my home network?
 - Yes, however using a trusted hosting provider is a more stable choice.
 Trading requires your system to be running 24/7 along with an uninterrupted high-speed internet connection.
 Most established hosting data centers have readily available support teams to assist with system related issues, fully equipped with generators in case of power failures, redundant fiber connections, and operate inside hurricane resistant buildings.
 If your home experiences a power outage or any other unexpected issues, that may result in unplaced orders or missed trading signals which could impact your deals significantly.

+#### Can I access SymBot from my mobile device?
+- Yes.
+If you set up SymBot on a home network and your mobile device is connected to the same wireless network, you should be able to open a web browser on your device and access SymBot at http://127.0.0.1:3000 just fine.
+However, being able to access it from other locations depends if your system is accessible to the public internet.
+This generally requires either opening ports on your router and system, or setting up a [Reverse Proxy](#reverse-proxy-setup).

 #### How many DCA bots can I run at the same time?
 - You can technically run an unlimited number of bots, however any limitations mostly come from how often your exchange allows APIs to be accessed, and the amount of resources your system (server) has such as CPU, memory, etc. The more bots you run generally requires additional API calls to your exchange and more system processing capability to manage all of your deals efficiently.